Research and the Bredesen Protocol

 Quick Background of the Protocol

-Dale Bredesen, Professor UCLA Department of Neurology and Professor at the Buck Institute for Research on Aging in California, developed the “Bredesen Protocol” with other researchers at the Buck in 2011 to address cognition based on functional medicine.
+Professor Dale Bredesen, renowned for his work at the UCLA Department of Neurology as well as his position as a professor at the Buck Institute for Research on Aging in California, collaborated with fellow researchers at the Buck in 2011 to devise the “Bredesen Protocol.”

-The ReCODE Report is a personalised plan based on the Bredesen Protocol and one’s test results.
+This protocol is designed to address cognitive function through addressing underlying causes of the decline.
+The ReCODE Report is a personalised plan based on one’s test results.

 Published Papers by Professor Bredesen

 Below are some of Professor Bredesen’s published papers (note, we are not making claims regarding the contents of these scientific papers but providing links with the published titles.
 We make no claims as to the efficacy of the protocol nor the published results).
 Further research is needed.
 Large scale random double blind placebo studies have yet to take place.

 Professor Bredesen attempted in 2011 to start a trial in Australia (hear about this in the video linked at the end of this page), however, with the pace, structure and approval process for these types of studies, it is our hope that within the next 10-15 years we may see progress on a trial of this nature.

 A small ethical board approved study on the Bredesen Protocol has concluded in the USA and results are below.
 Multi-site trials are currently in the participant recruitment process.

 We encourage you to click on the hyperlinks below to read details on each published paper.
 If you do not understand the content or outcomes, you may print off each study or email the links to your doctor, a researcher, or other health care professional for interpretation.
 The Bredesen Protocol does not claim to be a “cure”.

 Results of 2021 Trial of the Bredesen Protocol